 5. River Legacy Park (Arlington)

-Leaving Haltom City, you're looking at about 13 min without traffic — close enough that the kids won't complain about the car ride.
+Leaving Haltom City, you're looking at about 13 min without traffic, close enough that the kids won't gripe about the car ride.

 Location: 701 NW Green Oaks Blvd, Arlington, TX 76006